FaithAlone.net

 • During the Quartodeciman Controversy, Pope Victor I (189-199 AD) attempted to excommunicate all the churches in Asia for celebrating Passover on a different day.
 However, "this did not please all the bishops.
 And they besought him to consider the things of peace, and of neighborly unity and love.
 Words of theirs are extant, sharply rebuking Victor" (Eusebius, Ecclesiastical History, Book 5, Chapter 24), among them Saint Irenaeus (130-202 AD).
 The Quartodeciman Controversy would later be addressed at the Council of Nicaea (325 AD), over 100 years later, also demonstrating that Victor's opinion did not settle the matter in a final way

-• Saint Cyprian (200-258 AD), Bishop of Carthage, disagreed with Pope Stephen I (254-257 AD) on the doctrine of re-baptism for those who came to the Church from heretical sects, writing against him strongly (Ante-Nicene Fathers - Volume 5, Epistle LXXIII of Cyprian, Against the Epistle of Stephen), and presided over the 7th Council of Carthage (256 AD), which also opposed Pope Stephen's view on re-baptism
+• Saint Cyprian (200-258 AD), Bishop of Carthage, disagreed with Pope Stephen I (254-257 AD) on the doctrine of re-baptism for those who came to the Church from heretical sects, and wrote of "his error in endeavouring to maintain the cause of heretics against Christians, and against the Church of God" (Ante-Nicene Fathers - Volume 5, Epistle LXXIII of Cyprian, Against the Epistle of Stephen).
+He also presided over the 7th Council of Carthage (256 AD), which opposed Pope Stephen's view on re-baptism

 • Canon 6 of the Council of Nicaea (325 AD) grants the Bishop of Alexandria jurisdiction over Egypt, Libya, and Pentapolis - areas local to itself - just as it acknowledges that Rome traditionally had jurisdiction over areas local to itself